-I recently tackled a similar problem space in a different domain where customers didn't retain any learning and as a result, constantly relied on support teams.
+I recently tackled a similar problem space in a different domain where users weren't retaining any learning and as a result, constantly relied on support teams.

 Reflecting on all the user research I've done, I noticed the same emerging themes around motivation, learning context (desktop vs on-the-go) and modes (learning by reading, watching and/or doing).
 These behaviours build the foundation to engagement and knowledge retention.

-Putting all this together, this helped me shape a learning framework which I now use to design other learning experiences applicable to any other domain.
+Putting all this together, this helped me shape a learning framework which I now use to design other learning experiences and is applicable to any other domain.